w3f/polkadot-wiki/docs/learn-faq.md

 ### What is the launch process of Polkadot Beta?

-The Polkadot network will launch first in as a Proof-of-Authority (PoA) chain.
+The Polkadot network will launch first as a Proof-of-Authority (PoA) chain.
 During this time, governance will be controlled by the single Sudo (super-user) account, and functionality will be restricted to (among other things) disallow the transfer of funds.

-During this time, validators can start joining the network by signalling their intention to participate in consensus.
-When a sufficient number of validator are sourced from the community, the Sudo account will initiate the transition of the chain security from PoA to Proof-of-Stake (PoS).
-After this happens, the first validator elections will begin and the chain  will be going forward secured by the economic stake that is bonded by validators and nominators.
+During this time, validators can start joining the network and signaling their intention to participate in consensus.
+When a sufficient number of validators are sourced from the community, the Sudo account will initiate the transition of the chain security from PoA to Proof-of-Stake (PoS).
+After this happens, the first validator elections will begin, and from that time onward, the chain will be secured by the economic stake that is bonded by validators and nominators.

 After the chain has been secured by the decentralized community of validators, the next step is to transition the governance of the chain into the hands of the token holders.
-The Sudo account will now initiate an upgrade that erases the Sudo logic from the chain entirely and replaces it with the stakeholder governance modules.
-From henceforward, the network is in the hands of the token holders and no longer under control of an authority.
+The Sudo account will initiate an upgrade that erases the Sudo logic from the chain entirely and replaces it with the stakeholder governance modules.
+From this point, the network is entirely in the hands of the token holders and no longer under control of any centralized authority.

 The final step to transition to full-functioning Polkadot is the enabling of transfer functionality.
-The community will need to propose a new upgrade and vote upon it in order to accomplish this.
+The community will need to propose a runtime upgrade and vote upon it in order to accomplish this.
 If the vote to enable transfers passes, then it will be enacted shortly thereafter.
-When this takes place, Polkadot will be fully live and move out of it's Beta release label.
+When this takes place, Polkadot will be fully live and move out of its Beta release label.

 ### How many validators will be validating at Polkadot Beta launch?

 Initially only a few authorized validators will be securing the network.
-However, as [detailed in the answer above](#what-is-the-launch-process-of-polkadot-beta), the network will right away be available to vaidators that want to register their intention to validate.
+However, as [detailed in the answer above](#what-is-the-launch-process-of-polkadot-beta), the network will right away be available to validators that want to register their intention to validate.
 The transition to Proof-of-Stake will largely depend on when a sufficient number of validators have registered and are ready to take over the security of the network.
 This number can be as low as 50 but